 The Applicant submitted well permit applications and received County approvals to construct the three test wells.
 Test wells PW-1 (Permit Application No. 2021-72) and PW-2 (Permit Application No. 2021-70) were constructed and will be converted to irrigation supply wells and operated as part of the Phase I scope of work.
-The third test well PW-2a (Permit Application No. 2021-71) will be operated for miscellaneous orchard operations support.
+The third test well PW-2a (Permit Application No. 2021-72) will be operated for miscellaneous orchard operations support.

 The Applicant has also submitted a well permit application (No. 2021-69) for one of the new supply wells identified as PW-3, to be installed as part of the Phase II scope of work.
 The Applicant will submit up to two additional well permit applications in the future (for proposed wells PW-4 and PW-5) as part of the Phase II scope of work.
 The future Phase II wells would be operated if groundwater drawdown from the installed and operating wells is consistent with or less than the GRIA drawdown predictions and upon approval from the County.
-This CEQA evaluation is considerate of the potential two future well applications to be submitted.
+This CEQA evaluation is considerate of the potential two future well applications to be submitted; however, a CEQA Addendum shall be prepared to support the additional future well permit applications at the time of their submittal to the County.
+The CEQA Addendum shall confirm that the proposed well locations, construction and operation are consistent with this Project Description or, if not, describe the proposed changes and update the resource area evaluations as applicable.
+In addition, the CEQA Addendum shall identify and address any CEQA updates issued in the interim.

-The proposed Project activities include: conversion of two (2) existing test wells to irrigation supply wells, conversion of one (1) test well into a supply well for de minimis miscellaneous incidental water supply needs, construction of up to three (3) new irrigation supply wells, construction of up to six (6) well pads with electrical sources, installation of well pumps, and long-term operation of the wells to support up to 350 acres of orchard operations.
+The proposed Project activities include: conversion of two (2) existing test wells to irrigation supply wells, conversion of one (1) test well into a supply well for miscellaneous incidental water supply needs, construction of up to three (3) new irrigation supply wells, construction of up to six (6) well pads with electrical sources, installation of well pumps, and long-term operation of the wells to support up to 350 acres of orchard operations.
 The proposed Project will support agricultural use of the Site, consistent with the A-2 (General Agriculture) zoning (Stanislaus County Code 21.20), and consistent with the declared policy of Stanislaus County to "encourage the development and improvement of its agricultural land for the production of food and other agricultural products" (Stanislaus County Code 9.32.020 A).
 However, the planned orchard is not part of the proposed Project as it is consistent with the County A-2-40 designated zoning purpose (County Code 21.20.010), does not require land use permits (County Code 21.20.030 and 21.20.040), and does not require land division (County Code 21.20.050).